 Q: What semesters are included in my Form 1098-T?

 A: Typically, charges are posted to your student account in November or December for the Spring semester and as early as March for the other semesters.
 Depending on when you registered for classes, your Form 1098-T could include payments for different semesters.
 Your Student Statement details the specific dates when charges were posted to your account and is a valuable resource for determining the semesters that are included in your Form 1098-T.

 Q: I graduated in May of 2017, do I have a 1098-T for 2017?

-A: Most May 2017 graduates will not have a 2017 1098-T form.
-Since the form is based on amounts charged to your account in 2017, there may not be any Spring charges if you registered before Jan.
-1. If you registered after December 31, however, you may receive a 1098-T form.
+A: Since the form is based on amounts paid to your account in 2018, there may not be any Spring charges if you registered before January 1.
+If you registered after December 31, however, you may receive a 1098-T form.

 Q: How do I prepare my taxes without a 1098-T?

 A: Kilgore College cannot advise you on how to claim tax benefits.
 We recommend that you seek the advice of a tax professional for tax-related information.
 It is the responsibility of each taxpayer to determine eligibility for educational tax benefits and how to calculate them.